Skip to main content

 Regional Beautiful Baby newspaper gallery, one vote per IP per day

 A family enters a regional "Beautiful Baby" contest hosted by a local newspaper's Second Street gallery, one vote per IP per day.
-They have exhausted their friends-and-family network at 220 votes and stalled.
-We deliver 1,000 votes from country-matched residential IPs spread across the remaining 8 days — about 125 a day — so the daily gain stays consistent with the early organic surge rather than spiking.
-The parent finishes first, wins the photoshoot prize, and the newspaper never flags the entry because per-IP counting sees 1,000 distinct legitimate voters.
+They have exhausted their friends-and-family network at 220 votes and stalled while the leader keeps accumulating votes from a larger extended-family network.
+We deliver 1,000 votes from country-matched residential IPs spread across the remaining 8 days — about 125 a day — paced to mirror the wave of an extended-family post circulating through grandparents and cousins over several days.
+The family finishes first, wins the photoshoot prize, and the newspaper's editor never flags the entry because per-IP counting sees 1,000 distinct legitimate voters from the expected geographic area.

 For: Parents, families, local-newspaper readers